arazi2/aisends.github.io/_projects/UAV.md

 <br>

-# Project Activities

-## Task 3
-  In order to implement the developed protocols in more realistic setups and investigate their performance in real-world conditions, we implemented an application-oriented data-centric communication framework for drones operate using WiFi and LTE communications in collaboration with MIT-Lincoln Lab that resulted in a paper in the IEEE 20th Consumer Com Consumer Communications & Networking Conference (CCNC).

-## Task 4
+## Undergraduate Research
-  We also included two new undergraduate students to simulate the testing scenarios in simulation environments, including Carla (for AVs), and Microsoft AirSIM (for drones).
-These two students already graduated.
-We requested REU supplement funding to include two new undergraduate students in the coming year.
-We appreciate NSF for approving our requests.
-Currently, I am in the process of identifying and recruiting new two qualified students to work on implementing test scenarios in simulation environments and drone platforms to validate our previous research results and explore new research problems.
+Two new undergraduate students (Michael Elrod, Rayid Masoo) are recruitted to simulate the testing scenarios in simulation environments, including Carla (for AVs), and Microsoft AirSIM or ROS/Gazebo (for drones).
+These two students are wlso working on developing collective path planning algorithms for UAV swamrs to collectively accomplsih a designated tasks under imperfect observations.

-### Beyond the developed activities, we further extended the activities by developing trajectory planning for drones equipped with overhead manipulators, with preliminary results published at the PiMRC conference.